Albatross912/KelpProblem/README.md

     npm install
     ```

-5. Prepare your CSV file and update the `csvFilePath` variable in `index.js` with the path to your CSV file.
+5. Update the `csvFilePath` variable in `parser.js` with the path to your CSV file if new CSV file is added.

 6. Run the script: